 Bradley County Sheriff Eric Watson also issued a statement of support for Ward.

 “I was very saddened to hear the reports of a law-enforcement officer who was asked to leave a restaurant in this community,” Watson wrote.
 “While I truly respect the restaurant for reaching out to the officer, our community must also show support to the men and women who place the badge on their chests every single day in order to protect the establishment in which the officer was asked to leave.”

-The versatile Steyr AUG A3 M1 5.56mm NATO bullpup rifle was built to dominate in...
+The versatile Steyr AUG A3 M1 bullpup rifle chambered in 5.56mm NATO was built...

 by Will Dabbs MD / Feb 8, 2018